 The Ombudsman can provide information and guidance on rights and responsibilities, University regulations and procedures, and mediation between conflicting parties.
 The Ombudsman links complaints, problems or concerns into the quality management framework for the University and seeks to use resolution options as tools for quality improvement.

 We offer you personalised help to succeed with your online studies.
 We assist with orientation, navigating the online environment, digital skills for learning, as well as any general online study questions.

 If you're a student living on campus our Residence LIFE team is here to help.
 Each campus has Residential Leaders.
-There are also two Managers of Residential Operations, both supported by Residential Operations Coordinators on each campus.
+There is one Manager of Residential Operations who is supported by Residential Operations Coordinators on each campus.
 Whatever you need help with.

 Reviews and appeals support

 From time to time during your University experience, you may find that you are faced with challenges, such as a decision being made that may impact your future study or career.
 If you want to dispute a decision made by the University we have support and best practice templates to help you with your submission.